 Tripadvisor: a great resource to explore various lodging options from the cheapest to the most expensive.
 Places are ranked and rated by fellow travelers.
 Have been very satisfied when using it.

 Where have I personally stayed?
-Over my five trips, I have made a point of staying at many different places so I could share my experiences with the website visitors.
+Over my six trips, I have made a point of staying at many different places so I could share my experiences with the website visitors.
 They are in the $20 - $120 price range.
 Excuses to the real budget travelers as I did not stay in any super inexpensive places.
-Although I was very happy with all of these seven quite different places, Seven Candles Guesthouse has become my go-to place and my home away from home now when visiting!
+Although I was very happy with all of these quite different places, Seven Candles Guesthouse has become my go-to guesthouse and my home away from home when visiting!

 Golden Banana Boutique Hotel

 And here's a place I have never stayed at but I do know them well and feel comfortable having them in this list.
 Shinta Mani is one of the city's pioneers, innovators and still leaders in social responsibility so its a great place for those seeking luxury, heart and perhaps some giving back of their own.